"Advertisement"

 In addition, it’s important to recognize that laws aren’t the only thing that perpetuates gender stereotypes.
 Stereotypes are ingrained in educational institutions, media depictions, and cultural practices.

-Must Read Luke Rockhold Biography, Age, Height, Wife, Net Worth & More
+Must Read Novak Djokovic Biography, Age, Career, Net Worth & More

 It takes a comprehensive strategy including many stakeholders to effectively combat gender stereotypes.
 Along with the legislature, this also encompasses civil society organizations, educational institutions, the media, and the general public.